Tensor products of Leibniz bimodules and Grothendieck rings: Grothendieck rings

 Next, we compute $m_0$ by taking $\gf$-invariants on both sides, and as $M$ is self-dual, we then deduce the following inequality:

-Hence, for dimension reasons $M\otimes M$ must have a non-trivial irreducible direct summand, and therefore we conclude from Lemma \ref{criterion}\,(c) that $\K^\bi (\lf)$ is not a Jordan ring.
-Finally, it follows from Lemma \ref{jordanpowerasso}\,(a) that $\K^\bi(\lf)$ is also not alternative. \end{proof}
+Hence, for dimension reasons, $M\otimes M$ must have a~non-trivial irreducible direct summand, and therefore we conclude from Lemma~\ref{criterion}\,(c) that $\K^{\bi} (\lf)$ is not a~Jordan ring.
+Finally, it follows from Lemma~\ref{jordanpowerasso}\,(a) that $\K^{\bi}(\lf)$ is also not alternative. \end{proof}

-\begin{rem} \emph{Unfortunately, we do not know whether the Grothendieck ring in Theorem \ref{nonalt} is power-associative or not.
-But a straightforward computation using the Clebsch-Gordan formula shows that $\K^\bi (\slf_2 (\cbb))$ is not power-associative, so we suspect this might be true more generally for any finite-dimensional non-zero semi-simple Leibniz algebra in characteristic zero.
-Moreover, except for Proposition \ref{nonassoK_0}, Theorem \ref{alt}, and Corollary \ref{alt2}, we do not know anything about the associativity properties of $\K^\bi(\lf)$ for non-semi-simple Leibniz algebras $\lf$ in characteristic zero.
-On the other hand, we know even less about these associativity properties in non-zero characteristics, but see Proposition \ref{nonassoK_0}, Example \ref{primchar}, and Proposition \ref{nonalt2}.} \end{rem}

-Similar to Theorem \ref{nonalt}, one can deduce the following result which is valid for ground fields of arbitrary characteristic:

-\begin{pro} Let $\lf$ be a non-zero Leibniz algebra whose canonical Lie algebra $\lf_\lie$ is finite dimensional simple and admits a non-degenerate invariant bilinear form.
-Then the Grothendieck ring $\K^\bi(\lf)$ is neither alternative nor a Jordan ring. \end{pro}
+\begin{remark} {Unfortunately, we do not know whether the Grothendieck ring in Theorem~\ref{nonalt} is power-associative or not.
+But a~straightforward computation using the Clebsch-Gordan formula shows that $\K^{\bi} (\slf_2 (\cbb))$ is not power-associative, so we suspect this might be true more generally for every finite-dimensional non-zero semi-simple Leibniz algebra in characteristic zero.
+On the other hand, except for Proposition~\ref{nonassoK_0}, Theorem~\ref{alt}, and Corollary~\ref{alt2}, we do not know anything about the associativity properties of $\K^{\bi}(\lf)$ for non-semi-simple Leibniz algebras $\lf$ in characteristic zero.
+Moreover, we know even less about these associativity properties in non-zero characteristics, but see Proposition~\ref{nonassoK_0}, Example~\ref{primchar}, and Proposition~\ref{nonalt2} below.} \end{remark} Be aware that, contrary to the situation in characteristic zero, the Killing form (or more generally, trace forms) of simple Lie algebras over a~field of non-zero characteristic can be zero (see Theorem 1.3 in Chapter 4 of~\cite{SF}).
+But nevertheless, similar to Theorem~\ref{nonalt}, one can deduce the following result which is valid for ground fields of arbitrary characteristic: \begin{proposition} Let $\lf$ be a~non-zero Leibniz algebra whose canonical Lie algebra $\lf_{\lie}$ is finite dimensional simple and admits a~non-degenerate invariant bilinear form.
+Then the Grothendieck ring $\K^{\bi}(\lf)$ is neither alternative nor a~Jordan ring. \end{proposition}